renekoers/recipe-go/README.md

 ### Running the web application

-All that then needs to be done is running `npm run server` in `/recipe-go/` to let make npm run the backend server, followed by another terminal running `npm run build` in `/recipe-go/` to run the frontend react server
+All that then needs to be done is running `npm run dev` in `/recipe-go/` to let make npm run the backend server, and frontend react servers.